-Would you join me, Scott Bowers, as I anticipate celebrating 20 years of ministry, in 2021, with the Foundation of Compassionate American Samaritans (FOCAS)?
+Thank you for joining me, Scott Bowers, as I celebrated 20 years of ministry, in 2021, with the Foundation of Compassionate American Samaritans (FOCAS) biking across country.

 Reflecting with FOCAS

 It was April 1, 2001, one week before the Cincinnati riots, that I left the corporate world and came to work for FOCAS with Dick Taylor.
 At the time, we operated the original Lord’s Gym and Lord’s Pantry at Walnut and Liberty in Over-the-Rhine; and, we were still actively involved in serving a remote region of Haiti, which is where Dick started FOCAS in 1986.
 So many lives have been transformed by the Gospel of Jesus Christ and much has changed operationally in 20 years.

 I enjoy riding my bike long distances.
 It is now a popular ministry with our Lord’s Gym youth and leaders.
 This year we biked and camped 280 miles along Under Ground Railroad bike trail in Greater Cincinnati and nearby communities.
 I discovered this source of adventurous activity, especially with youth, on my first ride from Cincinnati to Niagara Falls with City Gospel Mission’s Tour de Falls for youth.
 Having done the trip twice and two solo trips along the Ohio to Erie bike trail (Ohio River to Lake Erie), I decided in 2018 to set my eyes on the TransAm Trail with the goal of accomplishing it by Dec 2022 when I would be 65 years old.
 My anniversary year of 2021 seemed to be the perfect time to do it.